Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

 reverse proxy, proxy requests to a mirroring server, "as if" it was an actual backend upstream server.
 However, the specificity lies in the fact that NGINX does not actually forward the mirror server's response back to the client.
-This for example allows to test a new, off-production backend server with real clients' requests and assess its functionalities before pushing it to production.
+This for example allows testing a new, off-production backend server with real clients' requests and assess its functionalities before pushing it to production.

-The following diagram from `Alex Dzyoba's blog <https://alex.dzyoba.com/blog/nginx-mirror/>`_ provides a visual representation of a mirroring setup where NGINX would both, proxy the actual client's request to the real backend server, as well as mirroring this request to a test server.
+The following diagram from `Alex Dzyoba's blog
+<https://alex.dzyoba.com/blog/nginx-mirror/>`_ provides a visual representation
+of a mirroring setup where NGINX would both, proxy the actual client's request to the real backend server, and mirroring this request to a test server.

 .. image:: /_static/n1-n4/nginx-mirror-mirror-setup.png
     :height: 400px